 There are a few different metrics for you to measure how users engage with your website, how interested they are and how likely they are to come back.

 - Depth in the Home report.
-It shows you how many pages people visit during one session.
+It shows you the average number of pages unique visitor viewed on a site..
 It is compared to same day a week ago, so that you can see the dynamics.
 It usually does not change drastically with the time; however, there is a more dynamic metric that can be influenced and result in better page depth - recirculation.

 2) Recirculation metric is the percentage of users who read one article and then proceed to another website page, meaning not leaving the site.
 It shows the engagement, or how deep visitors go in your website.
 The general recirculation percentage is shown in the Home report, but the main calls-to-action you will find in the Articles report.